sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 1. Move the "llc-platooning-app" to "mk5/stack/apps"

-2.
+2. Create a project directory in "workspace-mk5" and shortcut to the source code.
 ```
 cd workspace-mk5
 mkdir PCA_test
 cd PCA_test
 ln -s ~/mk5/stack/apps/llc-platooning-app ./
 ```
-3. Move the unzipped Makefile to "workspace-mk5/PCA_test/"
+3. Move the unzipped Makefile to "workspace-mk5/PCA_test/".

-4. For successfully executing the example, the *MK5 IP addresses* and the *Log directory* may need to be modified.
+4. For successfully executing the example, the *MK5 IP addresses* and the *Log directory* in the *Makefile* might need to be modified.

 5. The test automation can be simply started by
 ```
+cd ~/workspace-mk5/PCA_test
 make install
 make run
 ```